halseth/tapsim/examples/matt/ctv2/README.md

 ### CHECKTEMPLATEVERIFY (OP_CTV)
-Example using opcodes `OP_CHECKOUTPUTCONTRACT` to achieve a CTV-style covenant with two valid spending transactions.
+Example using opcodes `OP_CHECKCONTRACTVERIFY` to achieve a CTV-style covenant with two valid spending transactions.

 ### Introduction